hybridindie/spree_sunspot_search/README.md

 order_by: 'taxon_ids, asc'
 ```

-asc and desc are the acceptable directions; ascending and descending respectively
+asc and desc are the acceptable directions; ascending and descending respectively.

 TODOs
 =====